Qila Didar Singh: Source of income

 Due to fertile soil of the surrounding area, agriculture is the economic backbone of Qila Didar Singh; the main cash crops being rice in the summer and wheat in winter.

+Qila Didar Singh is Educational hub for locals and surrounding villages.

 Most people from Qila Didar Singh are self employed, have their own business because of very big rice market and lot of customer for other commodities also come from the surrounding villages.
 There are government employees, private employees and factory workers.
 There has been considerable migration from the area to other countries.
 Even in the British Colonial days, many local tailors became contractors of the army to supply uniforms and shoes.
 Many of them settled in Cyprus and Singapore.
 They brought prosperity to the town.
 Residents of Qila Didar Singh are not farmers but people living in villages around Qila Didar Singh earn their living from rice and wheat fields.
 A couple of hundred people from Qila Didar Singh commute to Gujranwala daily for labour or to do technical jobs in various small industries in the city.
 Leaving their families at home, many others work in different parts of Pakistan for their living.